chingu-voyages/v45-tier1-team-11/README.md

 # Fireball

 Welcome to Fireball!
-This repository contains the code for a web application called Fireball, a platform for users to browse meteorites and discover meteorites.
-It also provides various features to ---.
+This repository contains the code for a web application called Fireball, a platform for users to browse and discover meteorites.
 Visit it at: ---

 ## Table of Contents